-The Wavefront Query Wizard is a collection of recipes that have been curated by the Wavefront team to help you take advantage of Wavefront Query Language.
-The Wavefront Query Wizard takes a base query and applies the correct string of advanced functions needed to accomplish the selected recipe.
-Additional parameters may be required (e.g. number of top series to return) depending on the selected recipe.
-Once you complete the query and any additional parameters, the Query Wizard displays the data and provides the completed query.
-At that point, you can simply apply it to your chart.
+The Wavefront Query Wizard is a collection of recipes that have been curated by the Wavefront team.
+The Query Wizard takes a base query and applies the correct string of advanced functions that are needed for the selected recipe.
+Depending on the selected recipe, additional parameters, such as the number of series to return, may be required.
+When you’ve completed the query (including additional parameters if required), the Query Wizard displays the data and the completed query.
+You can then apply the query to your chart.

-The Wavefront Query Wizard has 5 categories of recipes:
+The Wavefront Query Wizard has the following recipe types:

-- Data Pipeline Management: Recipes that help you learn more about the data values that are being sent from your company to Wavefront.
-You can determine how many data points are being sent from your company’s proxy to Wavefront or whether any data points are being blocked.
+- Data Pipeline Management: Recipes that help you learn more about the metrics that your company sends to the Wavefront service.
+You can determine how many data points are being sent or whether any data points are being blocked.

-- Prediction: One recipe that uses window linear regression in order to predict when two data sets will intersect.
+- Prediction: One recipe that uses window linear regression to predict when two data sets will intersect.

 Accessing Query Wizard